ritchieng/deep-learning-wizard/docs/deep_learning/intro.md

     Remember to use `CTRL +` if you would like to zoom into the diagrams if you find them too small or blur.

 !!! warning "Errors to be corrected"
     As we are rapidly prototyping there may be some errors.
 For these errors stated here, they will be corrected very soon.

+    Feel free to report bugs, corrections or improvements on our [Github repositor](https://github.com/ritchieng/deep-learning-wizard).

     If you did not go through all the materials, you would not be familiar with these, so go through them and come back to review these changes.